 In March 2001, a U.S. District Court jury in Birmingham, Michigan, ruled that 20th Century Fox stole the script idea, "Jingle All the Way", from Detroit High School biology teacher, Brian Webster.
-The studio was ordered to pay $19 million, later reduced to $1.5 million.
-Webster submitted the script, then named "Could This Be Christmas?", to the studio in 1994 and never received payment or credit despite the film making $183 million.
-Fox appealed and the verdict was reversed, since Webster's script was submitted after the studio had already purchased a treatment (summary/outline) of what would become the film's script.
+The studio was ordered to pay nineteen million dollars, later reduced to one and a half million dollars.
+Webster submitted the script, then named "Could This Be Christmas?", to the studio in 1994, and never received payment nor credit despite the film making one hundred twenty-nine million dollars worldwide.
+20th Century Fox appealed, and the verdict was reversed, since Webster's script was submitted after the studio had already purchased a treatment (summary or outline) of what would become this movie's script.

-After Howard is caught breaking into the neighbor's house, Ted says "you can't bench press your way out of this one."
-This is a reference to Schwarzenegger's earlier years in which he was a professional bodybuilder.
+After Howard (Arnold Schwarzenegger) is caught breaking into the neighbor's house, Ted (Phil Hartman) says, "You can't bench press your way out of this one."
+This is a reference to Schwarzenegger's earlier years, in which he was a professional bodybuilder.